-For the general structure of edge pools, we adopt the \emph{H3} grid system~\cite{h3} by using a hexagonal geofence and align them to form a global grid system.
-The hexagonal shape of edge pools simplifies the calculation and analysis: First, a hexagonal cell only has direct neighbors, i.e., neighbors which share an edge with the cell itself.
-Second, the structure of a regular hexagon keeps the distance between two pools (from center to center) equal to all neighbors.
+We adopt the \emph{H3} grid system~\cite{h3} for edge pool structure by using a hexagonal geofence aligned to form a global grid system.
+The hexagonal shape of edge pools simplifies the calculation and analysis as it keeps the distance between two pools (from center to center) equal to all neighbors.
 Edge pools have a maximum number of members to achieve a balance between metadata information propagation within the pool and network overhead.
-If the size is exceeded, the edge pool is subdivided into seven hexagonal sub pools as shown in \cref{fig:split}.
-This is intended to overcome the challenge of geographical lumps of edge nodes which is particularly relevant with respect to conurbation.
+If this size is exceeded, the edge pool is subdivided into seven hexagonal sub pools (\cref{fig:split}) to overcome the challenge of geographical lumps of edge nodes, which is particularly relevant in urban areas.